 The mastering process

 Mastering engineers that specialize in mastering a song should be able to increase sound translation, utilizing equalization and digital compression tools on the playback systems.
-Good monitor speakers and a noise-proof studio will have a very big impact on the clarity of the audio and therefore the precision of the result.
+Good studio monitors and correct positioning coupled with a studio with great acoustics will have a very big impact on the clarity of the audio and therefore the precision of the result.
 There are many processes and tools which can enhance the process of mastering.
 Recently, there has been a change from analogue masters to digital masters and those engineers that make use of audiotapes (an example of analogue masters) are the ones that mainly specialise in the aspect of analogue mastering.